maths/moodle-qtype_stack/doc/en/CAS/Numbers.md

     i: %i
     j: %i

 Sometimes you need to use \(e\), or other constants, as an abstract symbol not a number.
 The Maxima solution is to use the `kill()` command, but for security reasons users of STACK are not permitted to use this function.
 Instead use `stack_reset_vars(true)` in the question variables.
 This resets all the special constants defined by STACK so the symbols can be redefined in an individual STACK question.
+(On Maxima 5.42.1 (and possibly others) `stack_reset_vars(true)` also resets `ordergreat`, so if you need to use `stack_reset_vars(true)` it must be the first command the question variables.
+Since this has been fixed in Maxima 5.44.0, it was probably a bug in Maxima.)

 ## Modular arithmetic ##